arda-cyber/mof-co2-adsorption-prediction/README.md

 with differences between configurations falling within one standard deviation of each other i.e., not statistically meaningful.

-**Was the ceiling about data quantity?** A learning curve (5-fold CV across training set sizes from 130 to ~1,300 samples) showed validation R² rising from 0.38 to ~0.52, but flattening substantially over the last third of the curve — more data brings diminishing returns rather than a path to a much higher score.
+**Was the ceiling about data quantity?** A learning curve (5-fold CV across training set sizes from 130 to ~1,300 samples) showed validation R² rising from 0.38 to ~0.52, though the curve flattened substantially over the last third, indicating that more data brings diminishing returns rather than a path to a much higher score.

-**Was the ceiling about feature selection?** A systematic comparison of 6 feature-set variants (dropping `pore_constriction`, dropping metal dummies, dropping `lcd` or `pld` individually, geometry-only) showed all variants within the same 0.515–0.530 band — no combination of the *existing* features meaningfully changes the outcome.
+**Was the ceiling about feature selection?** A systematic comparison of 6 feature-set variants (dropping pore_constriction, dropping metal dummies, dropping lcd or pld individually, geometry-only) showed all variants within the same 0.515–0.530 band, confirming that no combination of the existing features meaningfully changes the outcome.

 **Conclusion:** the ~0.52 R² ceiling reflects the information content of the feature set itself (geometry + coarse metal identity), not a fixable modeling or data-volume